Office of Workforce Development

 - Assist students with working papers, job search, and placements.

-- Recognize seniors and business partners who participate in WBL activities at the Partners in Education Appreciation Breakfast in May.
+- Recognize business partners who participate in WBL activities at the Partners Appreciation event in May.

 - Assist rising seniors/seniors with summer work-based learning.

 - Collaborate with the Guidance Office to track senior graduate future plans.

 Providence Business News, Manufacturing Award 2018 Collaboration in Manufacturing winner.